djjonno/kerala/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-green.svg) ](https://github.com/mockito/mockito/blob/master/LICENSE)

 elkd is a distributed streaming platform built in the modern day, from absolute scratch.
 It is robust, lightweight and fast.
-- **Pubsub** - Create a topic, write to a topic, consume from a topic.
+- **Pubsub** - Define a topic, write to a topic, consume from a topic.
 - **Process** - Write scalable stream processing logic that process events in realtime.
 - **Distribute** - Write events and distribute them reliably across all cluster consumers.

 ### Features
+- Produce / Consume stream API
+- Stream Processing API
-- Produce and consume from topics
+- Topic Partitioning and Consumer Groups
-- Rich Processing API (functional friendly) to process events in realtime, publish result to a new stream.
-- The underlying datastore is an in-memory append-only log; elkd does not store events **(although we may do this is in the future)** it's main priority is fast routing and processing of events in a distributed fashion.
+- The underlying datastore is an in-memory append-only log; elkd does not persist events **(although we may do this is in the future)** it's main priority is fast routing and processing of events in a distributed fashion.
 - Consensus algorithm is built with Raft so it's familiar to developers but incredibly robust.

 ### Get Started